KyleEB/Launchy/README.md

 ## Features

 - **🔍 Smart Search**: Search applications by name, description, or categories
-- **⭐ Favorites**: Mark your most-used applications as favorites for quick access
 - **🎨 Modern UI**: Beautiful, responsive interface with smooth animations
 - **⚡ Fast Performance**: Built with Wails3 for native performance
 - **🔧 Clean Architecture**: Follows Clean Code and Clean Architecture patterns